charleennewland/blog/visual_management.md

 #### Summary

-In summary, just as holiday decorations and a well-decorated Christmas tree enhance the festive spirit, visual management improves information flow.
+In summary, just as holiday decorations and a well-decorated Christmas tree elevate the festive atmosphere, visual management improves overall communication and information flow.
 It supports in optimizing processes, communication, and efficiency in the workplace, ultimately increasing the transparency of the value chain.
 Visual management offers teams a clear, real-time understanding of their journey, efficiently guiding them through complexities.

 ### And lastly, wishing you happy holidays!
 May your festivities bring as much joy as a snowman discovering it's a snow day, and here's to a fantastic 2024 ahead!